Owana Salazar: Claim to the throne of the Hawaiian Kingdom

 Salazar rejects the legality of the 1898 annexation of Hawaii by the United States, and as such believes the Hawaiian Kingdom still legally exists.
-Dismissing the succession right of Abigail Kinoiki Kekaulike Kawānanakoa, Salazar maintains that her own immediate family are rightful rulers of the kingdom, as well as being the legal holders of the former Hawaiian crown lands.
+Dismissing the succession right of Abigail Kinoiki Kekaulike Kawānanakoa, Salazar maintains that her own immediate family (as members of the House of Laʻanui, a collateral branch of the House of Kamehameha) are rightful rulers of the kingdom, as well as being the legal holders of the former Hawaiian crown lands.
 This claim is based on descent from King Keōua (d.ca.
 1750s/60s) via a niece of Elizabeth Kekaʻaniau (d.
 1928), one of 15 children of high aliʻi status attending the Chief's Children's School in 1844 who appear on a list, endorsed by Kamehameha III.
-However, genealogist Edith McKenzie stated that of those eligible to be rulers, "Everyone on the Chiefs Children's School list was eligible to rule, but it was required that those who did had to be considered and approved by the House of Nobles.
+However, genealogist Edith McKenzie stated that of those eligible to be rulers, "everyone on the Chiefs Children's School list was eligible to rule, but it was required that those who did had to be considered and approved by the House of Nobles.
 Only Kamehameha IV and Emma Rooke ever were."

+Personal life

+Salazar has been married at least twice and has two children.
+She is Catholic and a member of the Order of Saint Michael of the Wing.